mbgcodingcrash/week-1-challange/Develop/README.md

 GIVEN a webpage meets accessibility standards
-WHEN I view the source code  Adding correct
+WHEN I view the source code
 THEN I find semantic HTML elements
-HTML labes in header foorter article etc
+Adding correct HTML labes in header foorter article etc

+fixed bug with the link for search engine optimization not working.

 WHEN I view the structure of the HTML elements